Updated: Apr 2

 1 Large glass container

 A tight woven cloth like a tea towel

 200 gr or 1 cup unrefined granulated sugar

 1 cup kombucha from the previous batch

-You can leave your Kombucha to ferment for 5 days to couple of weeks but come back to it and taste it when you get a fruity taste it is ready to be bottled.
+You can leave your Kombucha to ferment for 5 days to a couple of weeks but come back to it and taste it when you get a fruity taste it is ready to be bottled.
 How you like your kombucha sweet or drier and sour will determine how long to leave it to ferment.
 Pour the kombucha into sterile glass bottles leaving 2 inches from the top for expansion and cover with a tight-fitting lid.
 Leave to ferment further in the bottles for a couple more weeks to get the fizz going than when it is ready put in the fridge to stop the fermentation process.
-If you suspect much fizz may be building up than let the drinks bleed a little by releasing some of the gas, then refrigerate.
+If you suspect much fizz may be building up then let the drinks bleed a little by releasing some of the gas, then refrigerate.